1. Home

 Available Solar Rebates, Tax Credits, and Incentives in Georgia

-With Macon, Savannah, and Atlanta ranking as three of Georgia’s cities among the top 100 sunniest in the US, there is certainly no shortage of sunlight in the state, especially in its most populous areas.
-What Georgia is lacking, unfortunately, is a significant amount of state-specific solar tax credits.
+With Macon, Savannah, and Atlanta ranking as three of Georgia’s cities among the top 100 sunniest in the US, there is certainly no shortage of sunlight in the Peach State, especially in its most populous areas.

-While many states have their own credits for income tax, sales tax, or property tax when you install a solar energy system, Georgia currently does not offer any of the three.
-Despite this, there is still a handful of valuable Georgia solar incentives to keep in mind when installing your renewable energy system in the Peach State.
+While many states have credits or exemptions for income tax, sales tax, or property tax when you install a solar energy system, Georgia does not offer any of the three.
+Despite this, there are still a handful of valuable solar incentives to keep in mind when installing your renewable energy system in Georgia.

-First and foremost, the most important tax credit to know when going solar is the Residential Clean Energy Credit.
-Also known as the solar tax credit, the Residential Clean Energy Credit allows renewable energy system owners to reduce the total upfront costs of their installation by up to 30%.
+The most important tax credit to know when going solar is the Residential Clean Energy Credit.
+Also known as the solar tax credit, the Residential Clean Energy Credit allows renewable energy system owners to claim a tax credit of 30% of the cost of going solar.

-Originally enacted in 2005, the solar tax credit was recently extended by the Inflation Reduction Act (IRA) of 2022.
-With the passing of the IRA, a 30% investment tax credit is now available for residential solar energy systems installed between 2022 and 2032.
+Originally enacted in 2005, the solar tax credit was recently extended by the Inflation Reduction Act (IRA) in 2022.
+With the passing of the IRA, a 30% investment tax credit is now available for residential solar energy systems installed through the end of 2032.
 The credit will then be lowered to 26% for systems installed in 2033, and 22% in 2034, before ultimately expiring for residential solar adopters.

 At 30% of total system costs (including panels, batteries, and installation expenses), solar buyers can significantly reduce their federal income liability with a dollar-for-dollar credit towards taxes owed in the same calendar year.
-Even without a solar energy system, the Inflation Reduction Act has also introduced a standalone storage tax credit for homeowners who choose to purchase a backup battery for energy resilience.
+The Inflation Reduction Act also has a standalone storage tax credit for homeowners who choose to purchase a backup battery for energy resilience.

 In 2001, the Georgia Cogeneration and Distributed Generation Act was passed, allowing utilities in the state to offer net energy metering programs for solar power systems.
-While this did not make net metering mandatory in Georgia, as it is in many other states, the Cogeneration and Distributed Generation Act has opened the door for several electric utilities to incentivize solar power generation.
+While this did not make net metering mandatory in Georgia, as it is in many other states, it opened the door for several electric utilities to incentivize solar power generation.

-If you’re unfamiliar, net metering (or net energy metering) allows homeowners to “sell” the excess electricity produced by their solar panels to the grid in exchange for reduced utility bills.
-To learn more about how it works, feel free to read our complete guide to net metering for home solar.
+Net metering (or net energy metering) and net billing allow homeowners to “sell” the excess electricity produced by their solar panels to the grid in exchange for credit to reduce their electric bills.

 See how much you can save by going solar with Palmetto